 Those who have previously borrowed Federal Direct or Federal Family Education Loans should contact the lenders for a deferment form.
-The completed forms should be submitted to the Kellogg Registrar's Office (2001 Sheridan Road, first floor, Evanston, IL 60208).
+The completed forms should be submitted to the Kellogg Office of Student Life (2211 Campus Drive, Evanston, IL 60208).
 That office will complete the forms and send those to the lenders beginning on the first day of full-time classes.